 For almost the first half century of the republic, presidential candidates were chosen by the caucuses of the two parties in the House and the Senate.
 That system worked well until the two-party system briefly died with the Federalist Party.
 It was replaced by party conventions, which eventually were replaced (almost) with strings of single or multiple state primaries and caucuses.
 It seems to me that the original system may have been superior to what we now have.
 The elected officials of both parties have incentives to choose candidates with an eye toward popular electability and governing skill.
 Interestingly, the congressional caucus system is very close to the system the British used to replace Prime Minister David Cameron.
 Most Americans would breathe a sigh of relief, I believe, if we had a system capable of choosing the U.S. equivalent of Theresa May instead of Donald Trump or Hillary Clinton.
 Now is the time for sober and spirited citizens from both parties to devise a new system for 2020. – Michael W. McConnell

 Jack Rakove is the William Robertson Coe Professor of History and American Studies and a professor of political science at Stanford University; Michael W. McConnell is the Richard and Frances Mallery Professor of Law at Stanford Law School, director of the Constitutional Law Center, and a senior fellow at the Hoover Institution.
-Reprinted from (September/October 2016), a bimonthly publication of the Stanford Alumni Association.
+Reprinted from Stanford Magazine (September/October 2016), a bimonthly publication of the Stanford Alumni Association.